AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 ```
   chart.yAxis().textFormatter(function(){
-    return this.value + 'USD'
+    return this.value + "USD"
   });
 ```

 ### Number Formatting

 You may need to format the value that corresponds to the label, to do this you have all functions, provided with power of javascript.
 We set no limits on using java in our products.

 Here is a sample of financial chart with euro and dollar axes.
 Dollar based axis set as main and additional euro axis gets value from dollar and transfer it into euro.
 Some separators were added to adjust x axes labels visual appearance